zipper-studios/CoreMLDemo/README.md

 # CoreMLDemo
-This project is an example of how to use CoreML with Vision
+This project is an example of how to use CoreML and Vision for recognizing objects from photos.